xplshn/eden-nightly/README.md

 ### 🐧 Linux Builds

-The **AppImage** for Linux is built with several compliler optimization flags targeting:
+The builds for Linux are built with several CPU-specific compliler optimization flags targeting:

 - **Steam Deck** — optimized for `znver2` (Zen 2)
 - **AArch64 devices** — compatible with `aarch64` architecture